 - International migration of health and social care personnel can make a contribution to the development and strengthening of health and social care systems to both countries of origin and destination countries if recruitment is managed properly.

-- There must be no active international recruitment from countries on the list, unless there is an explicit government-to-government agreement with the UK to support managed recruitment activities that are undertaken strictly in compliance with the terms of that agreement.
+- There must be no active international recruitment from countries on the red list, unless there is an explicit government-to-government agreement to support managed recruitment activities that are undertaken strictly in compliance with the terms of that agreement.

-- Recruitment of international health and social care personnel is closely monitored and reported on to the Cross Whitehall International Recruitment Steering Group.
+- Recruitment of international health and social care personnel is closely monitored and reported on to the Cross Whitehall International Recruitment Steering Group and the WHO.

 - International health and social care personnel will have the same legal rights and responsibilities as domestically trained staff in all terms of employment and conditions of work.
-They will also have the same access to further education and training and continuous professional development
+They will have the same access to further education and training and continuous professional development.

 Best practice benchmarks

-- There is no active recruitment of health and social care personnel from countries on the list.
+- There is no active recruitment of health and social care personnel from countries on the red country list.

-- All international recruitment by health and social care employers and contracting bodies will follow good recruitment practice and demonstrate a sound ethical approach.
+- All international recruitment by health and social care employers, recruitment organisations, agencies, or collaborations and contracting bodies will follow good recruitment practice and demonstrate a sound ethical approach.